 A Pacifism Worth Fighting For: The book will give a protracted defense of a radical pacifist view of defensive permissions.
 The first half attacks an anti-pacifist view of moral liability, which I call liability realism, and offers arguments for pacifism, which entails liability anti-realism.
 The second half sketches a positive pacifist view.
 Below is a chapter outline for the book:

 Part I: Anti-Pacifism 1.
 Anti-Pacifism, Moral Intuitions, and Defensive Limits 2.
-An Argument for Incoherence 3.
-Arguments from Liberal Liability 4.
-An Argument from Mercy Part II: Pacifism 5.
+The Argument from Incoherence 3.
+The Argument from Liberal Liability 4.
+The Argument from Mercy Part II: Pacifism 5.
 Sketching Pacifism 6.
 Starting and Ending Lives 7.
 A Pacifist View of Healthcare Justice 8.
 What is the Pacifist View of the State?

 "Animal Rights Pacifism"